cultuurnet/stoplight-docs-authentication/docs/user-access-token.md

 <!-- theme: success -->

+> A way to configure your client's settings on the authorization server will be provided in the future.
+>
-> To make sure your client has the correct URI configuration on the authorization server, contact vragen@uitdatabank.be.
+> In the meantime you can contact vragen@uitdatabank.be to make sure your client has the correct URI configuration on the authorization server or make changes.

 ## Domains